Green Card FAQs

 No. Unfortunately this isn’t possible as each individual vehicle and trailer will require a specific Green Card bearing the details of that vehicle or trailer.

-If you opt for the Green Card(s) to be posted to you it can take up to three weeks depending on demand.
+If you opt for the Green Card(s) to be posted to you it can take up to 15 days depending on demand.

 Yes, but the recipient will need the ability to print on green paper as a single, double-sided document.

 Yes.
-The online application process allows users choose the Green Card start and end dates.
-They will not be able to generate a Green Card which falls outside of the start and end dates of their current policy period.
+Our Green Card portal allows users to select the dates that the Green Card will be required for.
+However, users are unable to generate a Green Card which falls outside of the start and end dates of their current policy period.

 The Green Card is evidence of the minimum motor liability cover provided by the policyholder’s policy.
 They should refer to their policy documents to confirm the full extent of policy cover for any of the territories they intend to visit.